gmelodie/pollex/README.md

 |_|____  (____)   A thumbs-up tool for collaborative teams.
        \_(___)

- Pollex is a web-based application for conducing online polls.
+ Pollex is an open source application for conducing online polls.
 ```

 *Pollex* was originally developed as a didactic project in an undergraduate course on Open Source Systems for Computer Science / Engineering students at University of São Paulo, with support of the ICMC Open Source Competence Center.